Vedansh7-7/CubeSat/README.md

 # CubeSat

 ## Overview
-This project involves the design, integration, and testing of a CubeSat prototype equipped with multiple sensors for environmental and positional data acquisition.
+This project involves designing, integrating, and testing a CubeSat prototype equipped with multiple sensors for environmental and positional data acquisition.
 The CubeSat includes a custom-designed PCB that integrates various sensors and communicates with an external Arduino Uno for data processing and transmission.

 ## Features
 - **Sensor Integration:**